KevindeCao/AI-Learning-Project-for-Non-code/README.md

 Fus = AI_bot(    "You are a caveman...")
 Change this text to create different AI personalities.
 Example:
-"You are a professional business consultant""You are a funny anime girl""You are a coding teacher"
+"You are a professional business consultant"
+"You are a funny anime girl"
+"You are a coding teacher"

-12. Change AI Model
+13. Change AI Model
 Inside:
 model="claude-sonnet-4-6"
 You can replace with newer Claude models later.
-Check available models here:
-Claude API Documentation

-Simple Project Structure
-AI_Chatbot/│├── main.py├── history_chat.py├── .env
+But I do recommend sonnet-4-6 for regular task.

 Done
-You now have your own local AI chatbot powered by Claude API.
+You now have your own sexy local AI chatbot powered by Claude API.